Real estate signs are still an offline marketing tool for many real estate professionals to draw attention to a particular property for sale.

 - Teal and navy blue attract shoppers on a budget.

-- Pink, rose, sky blue ideally attract traditional buyers (source).
+- Pink rose and sky blue attract traditional buyers (source).

 The Best Colors to Use on Real Estate Signs